j-brooke/BattlePlan/README.md

 ## Running

 Right now I'm assuming that anyone trying to run this is a dev, and so they have the SDK installed.
-As such, to run, just navigate to the project directory and type:
+As such, these instructions assume you're working from source code rather than a published app.

+### Play

+To "play" an already setup scenario, type:

-    dotnet run play
+    dotnet run play scenarios/test1.json

+You can set up scenarios by editing the JSON files, or using the editor (see below).

+### Edit

+To interactively edit a scenario (map, attack placement, defender placement, etc.), type:

+    dotnet run edit

 or

-    dotnet run map
+    dotnet run edit scenarios/somefile.json

-Don't worry, it'll get better, but these things take time.
+Not all features are supported yet.
+But it looks nice!